elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- The beautiful, blind eyes of the earth themselves sing
+- The beautiful, blind eyes of the very earth sing
 - the skipped school, the joint eyebrows of great plows
 - {:.pr} the knowing ruses of conferences with no rhyme or reason on the quicksand.
 - The wrecker's cow, the Calvary rains and the waves
 - bewitch with snakes, with palaver, with kelp
-- the lighthouse disjoints with eaglet blood.
+- The lighthouse disjoints with eaglet blood.

 ---